Noaaan/MythicWiki/docs/equipment/banglum-nukes.md

 ---
 title: Banglum Nukes
 project: mythicmetals
-summary: A summary of Banglum Nukes and its variants.
+summary: A summary of how to use Banglum Nukes and its variants.
 ---

 *War...
 War never changes*